HACC-Camino/eco-camino/README.md

 Team Name: [HACCamino](https://hacc-camino.github.io/)

-ECOCamino is a web application designed to help users organize events such as cleanups and workshops, as well as promoting other non-profit organizations around the area.
+ECOCamino is a web application designed to help users organize events such as cleanups and workshops, report trash or cleanup, as well as promoting other non-profit organizations around the area.

 - [Anna Campainha](https://github.com/annacampainha)
 - [Daphne Marie Estacio](https://dmtapia.github.io)